ffxblue/interview-tests/test/wordpress-sidebar.md

 ## Summary

-The purpose of this exercise is for us to get a sense of how you would approach designing and implementing a simple WordPress integration before we get you in for an interview.
-We're avoiding tricky algorithmic tests in favor of something that shows how you approach problems and organise a codebase.
+The purpose of this exercise is for us to get a sense of how you would approach designing and implementing a simple WordPress integration before the next interview.
+We're avoiding tricky algorithmic tests in favor of something that shows us how you approach problems and organise a codebase, via some of our actual product requirements.

 There is no time limit for this test, but we expect most applicants to complete the requirements in roughly 3-4 hours.